SQL Database Repair

 SET IDENTITY_INSERT my_table OFF

-If your backup file gets corrupt, you may not be able to restore any of your table(s).
-In such a case, you can use Stellar Backup Extractor for MS SQL module from Stellar Repair for MS SQL Technician, which can help you restore specific tables from .BAK file.
+If the above method fails, your backup file gets corrupt, or you may not be able to restore any of your table(s), then you can use Stellar Backup Extractor for MS SQL module in Stellar Repair for MS SQL Technician.
+This tool can help you restore specific tables from .BAK file.
+It doesn’t require a full SQL Server database restore.
+It even works if your backup file is corrupted.

 How to Use Stellar Backup Extractor for MS SQL?